 Decide Your Ready, Plan Out The Details

 Begin by making a decision – mentally prepare – and focus on forming one habit at a time.
 Then plan how you will implement it into your life.
 Sometimes it’s not enough that said habit will have a positive effect on your health.
 It has to be meaningful and important enough to you, to allot time out of your day and focus on it.
 Once your mind is set, plan out the details.
 How will you incorporate it into your life?
 What time of day best suits you?
 Could it fit in with other activities you are already doing easily?
 For example, I drink a green smoothie right after a morning movement routine, just before an aromatic cup of coffee.
 I leave my NutriBullet right next to the coffee machine to serve as a visual reminder!
-Point being, make it easy for yourself!
+The point is, make it easy for yourself!
 Rearrange your surroundings to facilitate the habit you are trying to form.

 Have A Support Person